TMiclot/MICLOT/User_Guide/__free_energy.md

 > [!NOTE]
 > - The electric conversion factor is set as 138.935458 $kJ.mol^{-1}.nm.e^{-2}$.
 For more information, please refere to [GROMACS](https://www.gromacs.org/) documentation on [molecular quantities](https://manual.gromacs.org/current/reference-manual/definitions.html#md-units).
-> - The solute dielectric constant is generaly set to 1.
+> - By default, the solute dielectric constant is generaly set to 1.

 The Coulomb energy for a given amino acids pair is calculated by summing all $E_{ij}$, for all *i* atom in residue 1 and all *j* atom in residue 2.